algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 ## Test plan

-Here is the [Test plan](https://github.com/algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/blob/documents/documents/Quality_Assurance/TestPlan.md) of this project, it will helps us determine the effort needed to validate the quality of the project under test.
+Here is the [Test plan](https://github.com/algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/blob/documents/documents/Quality_Assurance/TestPlan.md) of this project, it will help us determine the effort needed to validate the quality of the project under test.

 This test plan has been realised by Malo Archimaud, our quality assurance engineer.